openimis/openimis_docs/web_app_vb_user_manual.rst

   C. Button Panel

-  With exception of the ``Cancel`` button, which re-directs to the Home Page (:ref:`image2`), and the Add button which re-directs to the product page, the button panel (the buttons ``Edit`` and ``Duplicate`` ) is used in conjunction with the current selected record (highlighted with blue).
+  With exception of the ``Cancel`` button, which re-directs to the Home Page (:ref:`Image 2<image2>`), and the Add button which re-directs to the product page, the button panel (the buttons ``Edit`` and ``Duplicate`` ) is used in conjunction with the current selected record (highlighted with blue).
 The user should first select a record by clicking on any position of the record except the leftmost hyperlink, and then click on the button.

   D. Information Panel